apapamarkou/yabridge-gui-controller/Readme.md

 ### Dependencies

 Ensure you have the necessary packages installed.
-For most Linux distributions, you can install the required dependencies using the following commands.

 - puthon3-pyqt6
 - python3-pyqt6.qtsvg